-These easy-to-use 8-pin integrated circuits contain all of the features needed to develop an IEEE 802.3af-compliant powered device (PD).
-The TPS2375-1 and TPS2377-1 are second generation PDCs (PD Controllers) featuring a 100-V ratings and true open-drain, power-good function.
-These devices are auto-retry versions of selected TPS2375 family members.
-Information on the TPS2375/6/7 devices can be found on the TPS2375/6/7 data sheet (SLVS525A).
+These easy-to-use 8-pin integrated circuits contain all of the features needed to develop an IEEE 802.3af compliant powered device (PD).
+The TPS2375 family is a second generation PDC (PD Controller) featuring 100-V ratings and a true open-drain, power-good function.

-In addition to the basic functions of detection, classification, and undervoltage lockout (UVLO), these controllers include an adjustable inrush limiting feature.
-The TPS2375-1 has 802.3af-compliant UVLO limits, and the TPS2377-1 has legacy UVLO limits.
+In addition to the basic functions of detection, classification and undervoltage lockout (UVLO), these controllers include an adjustable inrush limiting feature.
+The TPS2375 has 802.3af compliant UVLO limits, the TPS2377 has legacy UVLO limits, and the TPS2376 has a programmable UVLO with a dedicated input pin.